-Name Title Commencement as KMP 2 Scott Wyatt Chief Executive Officer 7 June 2018 Jevan Bouzo Chief Financial Officer 7 June 2018
+Name Title Commencement as KMP (2) Scott Wyatt Chief Executive Officer 7 June 2018 Jevan Bouzo Chief Financial Officer 7 June 2018

-^{1.} Lachlan Pfeiffer served as a Director of the Company from 7 June 2018 to 18 June 2018.
-This was a specific short-term arrangement on incorporation of the Company and Mr Pfeiffer did not receive any remuneration in respect of his services as a Director of the Company.
-Mr Pfeiffer is not considered to be a KMP.
+- (1) Lachlan Pfeiffer served as a Director of the Company from 7 June 2018 to 18 June 2018.
+This was a specific short term arrangement on incorporation of the Company and Mr Pfeiffer did not receive any remuneration in respect of his services as a Director of the Company.
+Mr Pfeiffer is not considered to be a KMP. - (2) The commencement date for Directors (other than the CEO) is the date of their appointment to the Board.
+The CEO and CFO commenced as KMP of the Company on its incorporation on 7 June 2018.
+The CEO and CFO also held those positions with the Viva Energy Group prior to Listing.

-2. Remuneration governance
+2. Remuneration Governance